Download GSI Application (HERE)

 Applications for Graduate Student Instructorships for the teaching of Spanish, Portuguese, and Catalan are accepted from applicants newly seeking admission to a graduate program as well as from continuing graduate students.
 Formal appointment for students new to the University cannot be accomplished, however, until confirmation of admission is received from the Graduate Division.

-Applications are reviewed and evaluated by a departmental committee according to the following criteria: 1) the quality of the student’s academic record; 2) the quality of the student’s previous training or abilities with Spanish, Portuguese, or Catalan as languages, as evidenced in part by a submitted tape of a set reading passage (see below); and 3) the quality of the student’s previous record (if any) of teaching any of those three languages at the college level, as reflected both in student and supervisor evaluations.
+Applications are reviewed and evaluated by a departmental committee according to the following criteria: 1) the quality of the student’s academic record; 2) the quality of the student’s previous training or abilities with Spanish, Portuguese, or Catalan as languages, as evidenced in part by a submitted recording of a set reading passage (see below); and 3) the quality of the student’s previous record (if any) of teaching any of those three languages at the college level, as reflected both in student and supervisor evaluations.

 Applicants are ranked by the same departmental committee recognizing priority, ceteris paribus, of students in the Department (A), followed by students in other Departments with Hispanic field focused programs (B), and students in other fields (C).

-A. Students in the department:
+- Students in the department:

 - 1.1 First-year students with no fellowship support.